athom031/athom031.github.io/_posts/2020-06-8-Embedded-Systems.md

 <i>Highlight: </i> Catch the Light <br/>

 A simple light game where an array of LEDs cycles up and down.
 The task of the player is to try and press the button when the middle light is on.
-Each time the player succeeds, score is incremented on an LED screen.
+Each time the player succeeds, the score is incremented on an LED screen.

 [Demo](https://youtu.be/7MUxzIRRO7U) <br/>
 [Source](https://github.com/athom031/EmbeddedSystems/blob/master/projects/source/Lab6/athom031_lab6_part2.c)